All Products

 References

-• When a node is no longer required, remove it by following the steps in Remove nodes.
+• If a node is no longer in use, you can remove the node.
+For more information, see Remove nodes.

 • ACK reserves a certain amount of node resources to run Kubernetes components and system processes.
 For more information, see Resource reservation policy.